Introducing our Cycle 3 Fellows

 As a continuation of Terrence McNally’s singular legacy of mentorship, and his commitment to fostering bold new voices in the American theater, the Terrence McNally New Works Incubator is designed to support ambitious early-career playwrights by giving them time and space to develop their work, professional mentorship with veteran playwrights, and access to the community of artists and work being developed at Rattlestick and Tom Kirdahy Productions.

 McNally fellows are selected by a panel of renowned American playwrights.
-The Playwright Advisory Council for cycle two includes Sheila Callaghan, Halley Feiffer, Madeleine George, Stephan Karam, Mike Lew, donja r. love, Rehana Mirza, and Lynn Nottage.
+Past panelists include Sheila Callaghan, Christopher Chen, Halley Feiffer, Madeleine George, David Henry Hwang, Mike Lew, Donja R. Love, Rehana Mirza, Lynn Nottage, and Paula Vogel.

 Elements of the program: